cehfisher/accessibility-talks/content/pages/sponsorship.md

 ### Individuals: Join the A11yCat Club

 You can set-up a [Monthly Recurring Donation](https://opencollective.com//a11ytalks/contribute/a11ycat-club-36522) or a [One-time Donation](https://opencollective.com//a11ytalks/contribute/one-time-donation-47987) through our Open Collective page.
 Each level has some contributor benefits as our way of saying “Thanks for being a part of A11yTalks!”

-To receive your A11yCat T-shirt and/or sticker, please follow the instructions on your donation confirmation email from Open Collective.
+To receive your A11yCat coaster and/or sticker, please follow the instructions on your donation confirmation email from Open Collective.
 These will be mailed out in monthly batches.
 Email us at “team [at] a11ytalks [dot] com” if you think we’ve missed you.
 We promise it wasn’t on purpose.

 <table class="centered">
 <thead class="inverse">
 <tr>
- <th colspan="4">Join the A11yCat Club (Monthly Recurring)</th>
+ <th colspan="4"><a href="https://opencollective.com//a11ytalks/contribute/a11ycat-club-36522">Join the A11yCat Club</a></th>
 </tr>
 </thead>
 <tbody>